rafacouto/docker-openwrt-builder/README.md

 - __OPENWRT\_RELEASE__ OpenWRT version tag/branch to build (default is 'master').
 - __JOBS__ Number of parallel jobs to launch with _make_.

-### Compile an OpenWRT version to a hardware target

 ## Related info